 Multiple things should be kept in mind before installing the battery charger.
 Before you move on to installing the battery charger, you may need to have a look at the list of things mentioned below:

 Read the specifications for your battery and battery charger:

-Every battery charger comes with the user’s manual.
+Every battery charger that comes with the battery powered generator has individual user’s manual.
 You must read that carefully to know important information beforehand, like the required voltage or the particularly shaped socket.

 If your home’s electrical system does not have the one that is required, you may not be able to use that charger.
 Read the user manual for the battery to make sure that your charger is suitable for the battery.